Bars and Restaurants to Watch Hockey in Montreal

 Montréal

-Campo serves up excellent Portuguese chicken — 100% natural, grain-fed, and hormone-free.
-The menu features fast food with a Portuguese twist, crafted by Ferreira Group’s executive chef, João Dias.
-Everything is full of flavor and surprisingly affordable, especially for downtown.
-Campo makes some of the best chicken wings around, and you’ll also find juicy breasts, thighs, whole chicken, sandwiches, poutines, ribs, and salads on the menu.
-The vibe is festive and relaxed — a great spot to catch a hockey game while enjoying a delicious meal in Montreal.
+Campo serves excellent Portuguese chicken: 100% natural, grain-fed, and hormone-free.
+The menu offers Portuguese-inspired fast food recipes created by Ferreira Group executive chef João Dias.
+Everything is flavourful and very affordable, especially for downtown.
+Campo also makes excellent chicken wings, along with chicken breasts, thighs and whole chickens, sandwiches, poutines, ribs, and salads.
+The atmosphere is festive and relaxed, making it a great address to watch hockey and eat well in Montreal.

 1108 Boulevard De Maisonneuve Ouest